pikaia79/baud/doc/Architecture.md

 * scaling out/in - online re-sharding

-Partition splitting & merging is implemented via filtered replication.
+Partition splitting & merging is implemented via the partial replication (filtered or merged).

 However, we recommand that a space is pre-sharded and somehow over-sharded to avoid re-sharding on runtime.